-- (i) Long-term capacity plans which are concerned with investments in new facilities and equipments.
-These plans cover a time horizon of more than two years. - (ii) Short-term capacity plans which takes into account work-force size, overtime budgets, inventories etc.
+- Long-term capacity plans which takes into account investments in new facilities and equipment.
+These plans cover a time horizon of more than two years. - Short-term capacity plans which takes into account work-force size, overtime budgets, inventories etc.